Danzelot/rse-presentations/rse-intro-short.md

 # Use cases

 - Speeding up a Python code from 4 weeks to below an hour

-- Translating a legacy Visual Basic program to Python
+- Translating a legacy VisualBasic program to Python

 - Running bioinformatics workflows on data hosted on NIRD

 ---